JetBrains/kotlin-web-site/docs/topics/gradle.md

 [//]: # (title: Gradle)

-Gradle is a build system that helps to automate and manage your building process.
+Gradle is a build system that helps automate and manage your building process.
 It downloads specified dependencies, packages your code, and prepares it for compilation.

 To build a Kotlin project with Gradle, you'll need to add the [Kotlin Gradle plugin](#apply-the-plugin)